BDC Hamburger Icon

 • Bright or pastel color schemes

-Consider the following spring-related strategies, or use them as inspiration for your own ideas:
+Consider the following spring-related strategies or use them as inspiration for your own ideas:

 • April Fools’ Day tactic: Creating a prank ad is a creative way to get your brand involved in this holiday.
-For example, Windex created a prank ad claiming it had added sparkles to its window cleaner to make windows sparkle.
-This is just one of many examples of engaging (and harmless) pranks.
+For example, Windex created a prank ad claiming it added sparkles to its window cleaner to make windows sparkle.
+This is one of many examples of engaging (and harmless) pranks.

 You can increase in-store sales with online marketing by directing consumers to your physical location to redeem online coupons or giveaways.